-Let's Talk about "Star Wars: The Clone Wars" and that Epic Finale
+Let's Talk about "Star Wars: The Clone Wars'" Epic Finale

 May the Fourth be with You!
 Happy Revenge of the Fifth!
-And welcome back, Writers, Storytellers, Artists, and Seekers!
+And welcome back, Students, Storytellers, and Seekers!

 For all my Star Wars friends reading this, I hope you enjoyed the series finale of The Clone Wars as much as I did and are eating up all the new Star Wars content that just landed on Disney+.
 And for all of you non-Star Wars people who stopped by, thank you for taking the time to actually read this, especially since Star Wars is clearly visible in the title of this post.

 Before I get to the greatness that was the Star Wars: The Clone Wars finale, I just want to say, I am beyond thrilled to be back writing about the stories we love, the worlds we create, and the joy that comes from writing.

 It’s been awhile since I’ve had the time to post anything.
 This past month has been productive as far as the writing goes, but also challenging in other areas of life, as I’m sure many of you can understand and relate to right now.

 But let’s not ignore the Bantha in the room.
 This has been a trying time for everyone, so please know that, wherever you are and whatever you may be going through, my heart is with you, as are my prayers and support.